crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 #### `process_monitor.py`

 * Monitor the processes executed **without API hooking**.
 Hence, avoid AV detection.
-* This program uses the [WMI API](http://timgolden.me.uk/python/wmi/tutorial.html) to monitor the process creation event and receive intel of the process: *md, date, path, ppid, pid, owner, sid.*
+* This program uses the [WMI API](http://timgolden.me.uk/python/wmi/tutorial.html) to monitor the process creation event and receive intel of the process: *CommandLine, Time, Executable, Parent PID, PID, User, SID, Privileges.*
 * It will log all this info into a file.